Sue Lawley: Career

 After Nationwide, Lawley became an anchor of the Nine O'Clock News bulletin on BBC1.
 When Robin Day suffered a heart attack, Lawley sat in for him as the chair of the topical discussion programme Question Time for several editions, many years before Fiona Bruce became the first female full-time presenter of the show.

 In September 1984 Lawley become the lead anchor of the newly-launched Six O'Clock News.
 Lawley was praised after a broadcast on 23 May 1988, when the studio was invaded by protesters opposed to Section 28: she continued to read the news whilst co-presenter Nicholas Witchell restrained one of them.
 In July 1988 Lawley left the Six O'Clock News.

 In 1989 the BBC launched Lawley in her own Saturday night talk show titled Saturday Matters with Sue Lawley.
 The first guest interviewed was Sarah, Duchess of York.
 The show was cancelled after one series.
 In 1993 Lawley hosted the BBC1 show Biteback.
 She was later part of ITN's presenting team in its ITV Election 97 coverage.

 Lawley later introduced the BBC Radio 4 Reith Lectures and was also a board member of the English Tourism Council and English National Opera.

-In an interview in 2019 for an edition of BBC Radio 4's The Reunion, looking back at pioneering women newsreaders, Lawley confirmed to host Sue MacGregor that she is fully retired.
+In an interview in 2019 for an edition of BBC Radio 4's The Reunion, looking back at pioneering women newsreaders, Lawley confirmed to host Sue MacGregor that she was fully retired.

 Guest appearances and Desert Island Discs

 In 1981 Lawley made a guest appearance in the Yes Minister episode "The Quality of Life", playing herself.
 Throughout the 1980s and into the early 1990s, she was the regular stand-in for Terry Wogan on his BBC1 thrice-weekly chat show Wogan.
-From 27 March 1988 to 27 August 2006 Lawley was the presenter of Desert Island Discs on BBC Radio 4.
+From 27 March 1988 to 27 August 2006, Lawley was the presenter of Desert Island Discs on BBC Radio 4.

-Personal life

-Lawley was first married in 1975 to David Ashby, a solicitor.
-Lawley's second marriage was in 1987, to Hugh Williams, a television executive.

-She was awarded the OBE in 2001.